maoyunfei/Linux-Notebook/README.md

 # Linux-Notebook

-note linux command usage and other konwledge
+Linux command usage and other Linux general konwledge.